 Most of us don’t see our creative work as a business.

 You’re an artist, a designer, a director, a maker, a musician, a performer, a photographer, a writer.
 You’re creative.
 You don’t tend to see what you do as a business, and that’s fine.
 Most of the time.
-But if you want to make good money from your work, you also need to think like an entrepreneur.
-At least some of the time.
+But if you want to make good money from your work, you sometimes also need to think like an entrepreneur.

 There’s no one-size-fits-all solution to making money from your work.
+No foolproof schemes.
 Our work will be different.
-So are the audience or the clients we enjoy working with.
+And the audience or the clients we enjoy working with.
 Our preferred ways of making, thinking, organising vary hugely.

-But over more than 15 years of coaching creative professionals – and over a long career as a writer and magazine editor before that – I’ve noticed some general principles, attitudes and skills that successful creatives have in common.
+But over nearly 20 years of coaching creative professionals – and over a long career as a writer and magazine editor before that – I’ve noticed some general principles, attitudes and skills that successful creatives have in common.

 The good news: these are skills we can all learn.

 I go into more detail on this in my free 10-day e-course.
 And we dive really deeply into each area in my 10-week group coaching course.
-Here, I’m just outlining the ten foundational pieces we should all build on.
+Here, I’m just outlining the ten key pieces to build on.

 This isn’t a set of one-off tasks to tick off; it’s more a repeating, rising spiral.
-Develop habits and routines to strengthen each pillar, and keep going back to them, honing and improving.
+Develop habits and routines to strengthen each area, and keep going back to them, honing and improving.

 1. Find your why